-Saudi king orders Khashoggi probe, Trump sends Pompeo to discuss case
+Trump says 'rogue killers' may be behind Khashoggi disappearance

 A Turkish diplomatic source said investigators would inspect the consulate on Monday afternoon, after delays last week when Turkey accepted a Saudi proposal to work together to find out what happened to Khashoggi.

+“It has been 13 days since the event, so surely proving some of the evidence might be difficult, but we believe we will obtain evidence,” the Turkish official said.

-“The King has ordered the Public Prosecutor to open an internal investigation into the Khashoggi matter based on the info from the joint team in Istanbul,” a Saudi official, not authorized to speak publicly, told Reuters.
+A Saudi official, not authorized to speak publicly, told Reuters that the king had ordered an internal investigation based on information from the joint team in Istanbul.

-Asked when the public prosecutor could make an announcement about the investigation, the official said: “He was instructed to work quickly.”
+Asked when the public prosecutor could make an announcement, the official said: “He was instructed to work quickly.”

 Britain expects Riyadh to provide “a complete and detailed response” to questions over Khashoggi’s disappearance, Prime Minister Theresa May’s spokesman said on Monday.